The Department of Information Science offers the following graduate degrees.

-- The Master of Science with a major in Information science (MS-IS) is designed to provide students with the knowledge and skills needed to function as information professionals in a variety of information agencies, including internet service providers, web search portals, information processing services, or electronic publishing.
+Designed to provide students with the knowledge and skills needed to function as information professionals in a variety of information agencies, including internet service providers, web search portals, information processing services, or electronic publishing.

-- The Master of Science with a major in Library Science (MS-LS) is designed to provide students with the knowledge and skills needed to function as information professionals in a variety of libraries, including public libraries, academic libraries, special libraries maintained by government agencies, corporations, law firms, medical centers, or museums.
+Designed to provide students with the knowledge and skills needed to function as information professionals in a variety of libraries, including public libraries, academic libraries, special libraries maintained by government agencies, corporations, law firms, medical centers, or museums.

-- The Master of Science in Data Science is designed to meet the rising demand for highly skilled data science and data analytics professionals.
+Designed to meet the rising demand for highly skilled data science and data analytics professionals.
 It prepares students for careers in data science and analytics with a broad knowledge of the required tools, techniques, and methods.